-There is space for 6 band configurations, which are arranged in columns in a table.
+There is space for 16 band configurations, which are arranged in columns in a table.
 You may move from one column to the next by using the left/right arrow keys.
+When you reach the right hand side of the screen, the table will continue to scroll right to show you the remaining 10 column settings.
 Use the up/down arrow keys to move up and down the rows of each band specification column.